nestjs/docs.nestjs.com/content/graphql/sharing-models.md

 One of the biggest advantages of using Typescript for the backend of your project is the ability to reuse the same models in a Typescript-based frontend application, by using a common Typescript package.

-but there's a problem: the models created using the Code first approach are heavily decorated with graphql related decorators.
+But there's a problem: the models created using the code first approach are heavily decorated with GraphQL related decorators.
 Those decorators are irrelevant in the frontend, negatively impacting performance.

 #### Using the model shim

-To solve this issue, nest provides a "shim" which allows you to replace the original decorators with inert code by using a `webpack` (or similar) configuration.
+To solve this issue, NestJS provides a "shim" which allows you to replace the original decorators with inert code by using a `webpack` (or similar) configuration.
 To use this shim, configure an alias between the `@nestjs/graphql` package and the shim.

 For example, for webpack this is resolved this way: